 According to legend, gobbets go back to Victorian period civil service exams: that may be so, but they seem to be coming back into fashion.
 In some ways that’s not surprising.
 After all, the contemporary world is all about “discontinuous reading”, it’s all about the fast-paced analysis of screenfuls of text.
 If the gobbet examination didn’t already exist, we’d have to invent it.

-And if gobbets are in this way surprisingly “aligned” with the wider world, they’re also neatly aligned with history as it’s practised today.
-No wonder they’re a jewel in the crown of final year examinations (alongside of course other examination forms such as dissertations): they’re an excellent means of simultaneously assessing – and promoting – both knowledge of a broad range of historical sources and a methodological sophistication in historical interpretation, all with reference to the particular as well as the general.
+And if gobbets are in this way surprisingly “aligned” with the wider world, they’re also neatly aligned with history as it’s practised today: rigorous but imaginative source analysis is after all at the heart of all historical writing worth its salt.
+No wonder gobbets are a jewel in the crown of final year examinations, alongside other assessment forms such as dissertations: they’re an excellent means of simultaneously assessing – and promoting – both knowledge of a broad range of historical sources and a methodological sophistication in historical interpretation, all with reference to the particular as well as the general.
 And isn’t all that still at the heart of what historians actually do?

 Update Feb 2018: Jonathan Healey has pointed out on Twitter that as part of a court case, there is now a judicial discussion of a gobbet paper, with the priceless opening observation that ‘The word “gobbet” does not generally evoke a pleasant picture or a comfortable feeling’.
 I’m optimistic that my students wouldn’t agree!